Bedrock-OSS/bedrock-wiki/docs/documentation/projectiles.md

 ### grant_xp

-Spawns experience orbs giving a set amount of experience.
+Despite the name, this actually spawns a number of experience orbs, being worth the amount stated.

 | Name  | Type    | Description                                                                                     |
 | ----- | ------- | ----------------------------------------------------------------------------------------------- |